 This item examines an organisational behavioural interoperability capability that enables the digital public service to consume data, information and knowledge that are already reusable, preferably in an automated manner.
-This item is compliant with the EIRA ABB Service Delivery Mode
+This item is compliant with the EIRA ABB Interoperable Digital Public Service.

-To what extent does the digital public service follow a unified service consumption mode to consume data, information and knowledge from other services?
+To what extent is the digital public service able to discover the services to consume data, information and knowledge (service catalogues, etc.)?